lobstersalad/HelloWorldExamples/README.md

 # Hello World

-main.cpp illustrates a very simple C++ console application that displays the message "Hello, World" and then terminates.
+• main.cpp illustrates a very simple C++ console application that displays the message "Hello, World" and then terminates.

+• main.c illustrates a very simple C console application that displays the message “Hello, World” and then terminates.